bloos3rpent/smokesout/README.md

 # Smokesout

-Smokesout is a DOS tool developed by bloos3rpent of Anonyous Caloocan Ground and Cyber Unit.
+Smokesout is a DOS tool developed by bloos3rpent of Anonymous Caloocan Ground and Cyber Unit.
 This tool is still underdevelopment

 ## Installation